All Products

 Note

-• In the same region, the scaling speed limits do not distinguish between provisioned and on-demand instances.
+• In the same region, the scaling speed limits are the same for both provisioned mode and on-demand mode.

 Create an auto scaling rule